-How to decorate a fireplace mantel with junk?
+How to decorate a junk style mantel?
 Easy!
 Layer, stack, move around like minded clutter until it feels right and there you have it.

 However I dug down a little deeper today, so here’s the wordy version of how I do it:

 I look at shapes of things.
 The window is square so I soften it up with circles and straight lines rising outside the window itself to break out of the box configuration.
 A surplus comes tumbling out at each end as well.